paulmoonen/gameoflife/README.md

 Some patterns will eventually become stable.

 The 30 x 30 grid works just like the road map of a doughnut:
-The top and bottom rows touch like neighbours, and the left and right columns behave in the same way.
+The top and bottom rows touch like neighbours, the left and right columns behave in the same way.
 When a pattern crawls away across one edge of the screen, it simultaneously emerges on the exact opposite side.